feaselkl/ML-Services-In-Production/PITCHME.md

 You can execute scripts using `sp_execute_external_script`.
 This includes `install.packages()`.

-If you go down this route, you should keep a script with package installation steps; that way you can re-run it on different servers and maintain a log of what you have installed.
+This technique does **not** work well for SQL Server 2019.

 ---?image=presentation/assets/background/brown-package.jpg&size=cover&opacity=20

 ### rxInstallPackages

 The `rxInstallPackages` function is Microsoft's function for safe installation of packages.
 It is a potential replacement for `install.packages()`, adding the ability to install pakages into per-database, per-user repositories.
-You can call it via `sp_execute_external_script` as well.
+You can call it via `sp_execute_external_script` as well for versions prior to SQL Server 2019.

-Maintaining a log of global package installs would be helpful here as well.

 ---